1e9abhi1e10/SafarAI/README.md

 ## License

-**SafarAI** is licensed under the MIT License.
+**TripMate** is licensed under the MIT License.
 See the [LICENSE](https://github.com/1e9abhi1e10/SafarAI/blob/master/LICENSE) file for more details.

 ## Acknowledgements